KRSundsdal1/2D-ship-cross-section-in-regular-waves/README.md

 - Designing and planning related model experiments

 # Repository structure

+The raw data from each test is stored under separate `.csv`-files, all folowing the same naming convention: `XPPH_Rep`. `X` indicates what series the test is a part of, `PP` indicates the applied wave period, `H` indicates the applied wave height, and `_Rep` numbers eventual repetitions.
+As an example, `3092_2.csv` is the second repetition of test series 3, performed with wave period number 9 wave height number 2.
 ```
 ├── data/
 │   ├── 1PPH/               # Calibrated waves, without the model